sbt/junit-interface/README.txt

       silently to non-decoded names if no matching Scala library is on the class path.

-  -a  Log stack traces for AssertionErrors (thrown by all assert* methods in
+  -a  Show stack traces and exception class name for AssertionErrors (thrown
-      JUnit).
-Without these options, failed assertions do not print a stack trace.
+      by all assert* methods in JUnit).
+Without this option, failed assertions do not print a stack trace or the "java.lang.AssertionError: " prefix.

-  -c  Prefix error messages with exception class name.
-AssertionErrors are
+  -c  Do not print the exception class name prefix for any messages.
+With this
-      excluded from this unless -a is also specified.
+      option, only the result of getMessage() plus a stack trace is shown.

   +v  Turn off -v.
 Takes precedence over -v.